A NEW AWAKENING

 The beautiful American mayflower symbolizes the Calvinists well.
-It is a hardy wildflower that grows in clusters and spreads naturally throughout northern and southern Eastern America.
+It is a hardy wildflower that grows in clusters and spreads naturally throughout eastern America.
 In like manner, Reformed theology spread naturally from Maine to Georgia making America a beautiful place to live freely both religiously and politically.

 God give us more John Calvin’s.